jumadesigns/frontendproject/README.md

 # nasa-reseverance-api-project
-This application makes a fetch api call and returns some dated satelite images of Mars fron the 2020 Preseverance Mars Rover.
+This application makes a fetch API call and returns some dated satellite images of Mars from the 2020 Perseverance Mars Rover.

 <h2> Built with</h2>
 Vanilla Javascript,<br>